🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I'm sorry.

-Number one is the be safe.
+Number one is to be safe.

 Number one and number two and number three are be safe.

-I I would I would say one.
+I would say one.

-I'm gonna go four through five.
+I'm going to go four through five.

 Oh, okay, four through five.